Top 3 Things You’ll Learn

 - How DAW penalties incentivize members to make more cost-conscious medication choices

 A generic-first strategy has proven to be a successful strategy used by self-funded employers to manage high prescription drug costs.
 In fact, the strategy has contributed to industry-wide generic dispensing rates well over 80%.
 However, there are some situations in which generic drugs are not dispensed in place of high-cost brand name drugs.
-These challenges continue to plague payers, who struggle to keep up with sustainable ways to manage high-cost brand drugs while maintaining appropriate member access to medications.
-Fortunately, there is a way that employers can use benefit plan design to incentivize prescribers and members to be more cost-conscious in selecting brand-name drugs when generic equivalents are available.
+These challenges continue to plague plan sponsors, who struggle to keep up with sustainable ways to manage high-cost brand drugs while maintaining appropriate member access to medications.
+Fortunately, there is a way that employers can use benefit plan design to incentivize prescribers and members to be more cost-conscious in selecting brand-name drugs when generic drug equivalents are available.

 Dispense as Written Prescriptions